AtharvePandey/C-book-excercises/README.md

 follow the following:
 - create folders for appropriate chapters
-- have a folder for .c files and keep another folder for .exe
+- have a folder for .c files
 - follow similar naming convention so that the files stay in order

 feel free to discuss pull requests and such with me, or reach out to me via email